platinum-iridium/ligo-residual-analysis/README.md

 A deterministic, archival-grade pipeline for gravitational-wave residual analysis.

+This repository provides a deterministic, archival-grade pipeline for reproducing the residual analysis described in version v.1.2.7.
+All execution paths are mechanically guarded to prevent silent divergence.

+Environment setup.
+Reproduction must be performed using the exact dependency versions specified in requirements-strict.lock.
+Create a clean Python 3.11 environment and install dependencies using pip install -r requirements-strict.lock The pipeline enforeces strict runtime checks and will refuse execution if any dependency version, file origin, or preregistred parameter differs from the archival specification.

+Execution
+Run the analysis entry point directly: python ligo-residual_analysis_v1.2.7.py
+No command-line arguments are required.
+All analysis parameters are cryptographically preregistered and verified at runtime.

+Verification.
+Successful execution produces a stable artifact (run_record_LATEST.json) that is guaranteed to be bit-for-bit identical across repeated runs in the same environment.
+Any deviation in environment, configuration, or algorithmic path results in a hard failure rather than silent variation.

 This repository implements a **Platinum-Iridium reproducibility contract**: if two independent users run this code with the same inputs and pinned environment, they will produce a **bit-for-bit identical forensic artifact**.
 Any deviation is treated as a reproducibility failure, not a numerical curiosity.

 ---